 The Research.

-Heaps of research suggest that social connections make people happier, and that satisfying relationships are also associated with better health and longevity.
+Heaps of research suggest that social connections lead to happier, healthier, longer, and more satisfying lives.

 2